Data center: History

 The term cloud data centers (CDCs) has been used.
-Data centers typically cost a lot to build and maintain.
-Increasingly, the division of these terms has almost disappeared and they are being integrated into the term "data center".
+Increasingly, the division of these terms has almost disappeared and they are being integrated into the term data center.

+The global data center market saw steady growth in the 2010s, with a notable acceleration in the latter half of the decade.
+According to Gartner, worldwide data center infrastructure spending reached $200 billion in 2021, representing a 6% increase from 2020 despite the economic challenges posed by the COVID-19 pandemic.

+The latter part of the 2010s and early 2020s saw a significant shift towards AI and machine learning applications, generating a global boom for more powerful and efficient data center infrastructure.
+As of March 2021, global data creation was projected to grow to more than 180 zettabytes by 2025, up from 64.2 zettabytes in 2020.

+The United States is currently the foremost leader in data center infrastructure, hosting 5,381 data centers as of March 2024, the highest number of any country worldwide.
+According to global consultancy McKinsey & Co., U.S. market demand is expected to double to 35 gigawatts (GW) by 2030, up from 17 GW in 2022.
+As of 2023, the U.S. accounts for roughly 40 percent of the global market.
+In 2025, it was estimated that the U.S. GDP growth was only 0.1% without the investments in data centers for artificial intelligence.

+A study published by the Electric Power Research Institute (EPRI) in May 2024 estimates U.S. data center power consumption could range from 4.6% to 9.1% of the country's generation by 2030.
+As of 2023, about 80% of U.S. data center load was concentrated in 15 states, led by Virginia and Texas.

 Requirements for modern data centers

 Modernization and data center transformation enhances performance and energy efficiency.

 Information security is also a concern, and for this reason, a data center has to offer a secure environment that minimizes the chances of a security breach.
 A data center must, therefore, keep high standards for assuring the integrity and functionality of its hosted computer environment.

 Industry research company International Data Corporation (IDC) puts the average age of a data center at nine years old.
 Gartner, another research company, says data centers older than seven years are obsolete.
 The growth in data (163 zettabytes by 2025) is one factor driving the need for data centers to modernize.

 Focus on modernization is not new: concern about obsolete equipment was decried in 2007, and in 2011 Uptime Institute was concerned about the age of the equipment therein.
 By 2018 concern had shifted once again, this time to the age of the staff: "data center staff are aging faster than the equipment."